petershin/liferay-learn/docs/dxp/latest/en/users-and-permissions/developer-guide/postal-address-api-basics.md

 > Available: Liferay DXP/Portal 7.4+

-Use Liferay's REST APIs to manage Postal Addresses.
+Use Liferay's REST APIs to manage postal addresses.

 ## Adding a Postal Address to an Account